john-hartley/GoCardless.Api/README.md

 Notice how I have imported the `GoCardless.Api.Customers` namespace.
 Each resource is scoped to its own namespace.
 For example, all types involved in managing subscriptions can be found in the `GoCardless.Api.Subscriptions` namespace.
 Similarly, all payments types are in the corresponding `GoCardless.Api.Payments` namespace.

+> Note: The client will set idempotency keys automatically when a request object is created, using `Guid.NewGuid().ToString()`, but it's recommended that you set them yourself.
+Idempotency keys are important, as they prevent duplicate resources from being created.
+See [the official documentation](https://developer.gocardless.com/api-reference/#making-requests-idempotency-keys) for more information.

+### Retries

+Retry logic is currently not built into the client.
+For retry logic, I'd highly-recommend using the [Polly](https://github.com/App-vNext/Polly) resilience and transient-fault-handling library.

 ### Paging

 GoCardless' API uses what's called cursor-pagination.
 From a high level, all you need to know is that "before" means records that are newer, and "after" means records that are older.
 This sounds counter-intuitive, because results returned from the API are in reverse-chronological order, meaning the newest results are returned first.